-If a student who is already on campus (i.e., has reported to classes) is late to class due to circumstances beyond his control (e.g., meeting with his school counselor or another staff member) his teacher marks him 'excused late to class' (ELTC).
-If a student is late to class any time of the day due to other factors, his teacher, or the attendance secretary if 1st class of the day, marks him 'tardy' (T).
+If a student who is already on campus (i.e., has reported to classes) is late to class due to circumstances beyond his/her control (e.g., meeting with his/her school counselor or another staff member) his/her teacher marks him/her 'excused late to class' (ELTC).
+If a student is late to class any time of the day due to other factors, his/her teacher, or the registrar if 1st class of the day, marks him/her 'tardy' (T).

-- Absences or Tardies to Study Hall, Directed Study Hall, Bridge Study Hall, or TA classes 1 demerit, 1 detention beginning at 6 absences or tardies (in any combination); subsequent demerits and detentions at 8,10,12, etc., as tardies/absences increase. - Tardies to academic classes 1 demerit/1 detention beginning at 6 tardies in any combination of classes (e.g., 2T in Algebra, 1T in Religion, 3T in Chemistry = 6T = 1 demerit/1 detention); subsequent demerits and detentions at 8,10,12, etc., as tardies increase.
+• Tardies to any class (including Study Hall, Directed Study Hall, Bridge Study Hall, or TA classes) - 1 demerit, 1 detention beginning at 4 tardies; subsequent demerits and detentions at 6,8,10, etc., as tardies increase.